newrelic/nr1-workshop/lab0/INSTRUCTIONS.md

 ===================================

 The purpose of this lab is to provide hands on experience building on top of the New Relic One platform.
 Following the instructions in this lab, you will be up and running quickly.
 First, let's make sure you understand a few key concepts that you'll be working with.
-* **Launcher**: An entry point into the New Relic One platform that is loaded on the "Home" page.
+* **Launcher**: An entry point into the New Relic One platform that is loaded on the "Apps" page.
 * **Nerdlet**: A visual component that renders inside the New Relic One platform at a well defined extension point.
 For example, a Launcher can invoke a Nerdlet (as you will see shortly).
 At their core, Nerdlets are React.js components.
 * **Nerdpack** (aka Package): A collection of artifacts, e.g. Nerdlets, that are "packaged" up and published into the New Relic One platform.